vasmks/portfolio-code-temp/docs/model_choices.md

 own height -- giving roughly 10% width and 10% height growth.
 This reproduces the ROI expansion of the original, unpublished pipeline this repository rebuilds.
 Expansion occurs after deduplication so IoU comparisons use the original boxes.
-Nothing downstream, including `TorchManetMasker`, expands the box again; see [custom_models.md](custom_models.md#optional-ma-net-masker).
+Nothing downstream, including `ManetBubbleMasker`, expands the box again; see [custom_models.md](custom_models.md#optional-ma-net-masker).